-Meteorology has made significant progress in the quality and diversity of services since the launch of the World Weather Watch (WWW) in 1963.
-Further progress depends on upgrading the global space-and surface-based observing systems and on adopting a new and integrated approach that optimizes knowledge and better exploits observational data.
-The WMO Integrated Global Observing System (WIGOS), which supersedes the World Weather Watch, contributes to an enhanced understanding of our Earth System and facilitates the production of weather and climate services and products.
+Meteorology has made significant progress in the quality and diversity of weather forecast services since the launch of the first meteorological satellites in 1957/1958 gave rise to the World Weather Watch (WWW) in 1963.
+But current societal challenges – due to the unfolding impacts of climate change – demand further evolution of the Earth observation network: an upgrading of the global space- and surface-based observing systems and the adoption of a new and integrated approach that incorporates recent scientific and technical advances.
+This is the WMO Integrated Global Observing System (WIGOS) of the World Weather Watch.
+WIGOS is enhancing understanding of our Earth System and facilitating the production of weather and climate services and products, through the provision of more and better observations.

 WIGOS has not replaced existing observing systems, but rather provided an over-arching framework for the coordination and optimized evolution of these systems that will continue to be owned and operated by a diverse array of organizations and programmes.
 It supports better use of existing and emerging observational capabilities.
 Although aimed primarily at improving the WMO observing systems, it also interfaces with co-sponsored and non-WMO observing systems, thereby engaging the essential regional and national actors for the successful integration of these systems.